Original Artist: Taj Mahal

-"Corinna" was written by blues man and musicologist Taj Mahal and released on his 1968 album Natch’l Blues, which also featured “She Caught the Katy.”
-While often confused, this song is decidedly not the 1930's blues song by Bo Chatmon and the Mississippi Sheiks "Corrine, Corrina" – they share similar titles but are in no manner the same.
-Phish first performed this slow, bluesy number on 2/21/87, and played it eighteen known times between 1987 and 1989.
-The song often featured an extended piano solo by Page, blending well with Trey’s heartfelt vocals.
+"Corinna" was written by blues man and musicologist Taj Mahal and released on his 1968 album Natch’l Blues, which also featured Phish cover staple “She Caught the Katy.”
+While often confused with "Corrine, Corrina," this song is decidedly not the 1930's blues song by Bo Chatmon and the Mississippi Sheiks – they share similar titles but are in no manner the same.
+Phish first performed this slow, bluesy number on 2/21/87, and subsequently performed it seventeen more times between 1987 and 1989.
+The song often featured an extended solo by Page, blending well with Trey’s heartfelt vocals.

-Ten years and over a thousand shows later, Phish broke-out “Corinna” at their New Year’s celebration at Big Cypress (12/30/99).
-Early in the opening set of the festival – only two songs after a treat of Traffic’s “Light Up or Leave Me Alone” – Phish decided to surprise the crowd with an enjoyable rendition of “Corinna,” a fitting song in the warm, December sun in southern Florida.
-“Corinna” has been played three times since 12/30/99: on 9/15/00 at Hershey Park; 2/24/03 (a night for the blues as blues legend B.B.
-King sat in for three songs); and 12/30/09 Miami (part of of a bust-out bonanza to break Phish's own record for most unique songs played in one year).
+Ten years and over a thousand shows later, Phish broke-out “Corinna” at their New Year’s celebration at Big Cypress on 12/30/99.
+Early in the opening set of the festival – only two songs after a treat of Traffic’s “Light Up or Leave Me Alone” – Phish surprised the crowd with an enjoyable rendition of “Corinna,” a fitting song in the warm, December sun in southern Florida.